arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop_2025-12-03-fx-sudirman.md

 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = =  SLIDE 14 = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
-## PR Summary and Review Using Copilot
+## Automatic PR Summary and Review
 Duration: 10

 Copilot is also available on Github's website.
 Click on [this link](https://github.com/copilot/) to open Copilot on Github.